F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/qos_scheduler.rst

 with two or three threads per each packet flow configuration being used.
-The RX thread reads packets from the RX port, classifies the packets based on the double VLAN (outer and inner) and the lower two bytes of the IP destination address and puts them into the ring queue.
+The RX thread reads packets from the RX port, classifies the packets based on the double VLAN (outer and inner) and the lower byte of the IP destination address and puts them into the ring queue.
 The worker thread dequeues the packets from the ring and calls the QoS scheduler enqueue/dequeue functions.
 If a separate TX core is used, these are sent to the TX ring.
 Otherwise, they are sent directly to the TX port.